 2. Conduct and Official Energy Audit

 If your building hasn’t undergone an energy audit, now is the time!
 Energy audits help institutions peel back the mystery surrounding their energy use, offer recommendations for better efficiency and lower utility bills.
 In New York, NYSERDA (New York State Energy Research and Development Authority) offers free energy audits and incentives for small non-profits and subsidized Flex Tech audits for larger institutions.
 The federally funded BlocPower firm connects houses of worship with these incentives and with energy efficiency contractors.
 Outside of New York, Interfaith Power and Light, a multi-faith environmental coalition, can help your synagogue start greening.
 Also check the Database of State Incentives for Renewables and Efficiency (DSIRE) to find out what kinds of energy incentives your state offers.
 ASHRAE also offers valuable information about energy audits.
-Green teams may also want to use the Hazon Seal audit recommendations on facilities for guidance.
+Institutions participating in the Hazon Seal of Sustainability also have access to our own audit system, which includes a detailed Energy and Water audit.

 3. Conduct a Food Audit

-Use Hazon’s Food Guide and Food Audit to identify areas where your institution can improve its food sourcing, service, and waste management.
-After you perform an audit, learn how to organize sustainable holiday meals, start composting, and even learn how to purchase healthier and more sustainable food for meals and events.
+Use Hazon’s Food Guide to identify areas where your institution can improve its food sourcing, service, and waste management, learn how to organize sustainable holiday meals, start composting, and even learn how to purchase healthier and more sustainable food for meals and events.
 Even small changes like using reusable dishes or switching to equal exchange coffee can make a big statement and contribute to a healthier and more sustainable global food system.
+Seal Sites also have access to our Food Choices audit.

 4. Host a Green Kiddush